 The Texas Department of Agriculture created the Farm Fresh Friday initiative to connect Texans all across our state to agriculture and our local farmers and ranchers.
 The Farm Fresh goal is to increase awareness of the integral role agriculture plays in our lives and improving wellness in our community.
 Every Friday, our cafeterias will feature a Texas-grown menu item.

 April Farm Fresh Friday - herbs

-Students can enjoy cauliflower each Friday during the month of December.
+Students can enjoy Texas oranges each Friday during the month of February.
 When students make the Farm Fresh choice they support the hardworking producers across our state and help improve the local economy.

 Harvest of the Month

 Each month a different locally grown fruit or vegetable option is available in our cafeterias.
 Agricultural fact sheets teach students about the products and farms of Texas.
 We hope to increase the amount of fruits and vegetables that students are eating.

 April Harvest of the Month – heirloom tomatoes

 Students can enjoy heirloom tomatoes, fresh from Texas farms, in their cafeteria on Wednesday, April 10.

 Heirloom tomatoes are loaded with health benefits that can, among many other things, reduce stress and strengthen your bones.
 And don’t be afraid of the heirloom’s odd shapes and diverse colors as these are the result of their rich genetic biodiversity.
 In short, they are supposed to have lines, bumps and wild color variation, and as long as the skin has not split, you are in for a treat.

 Heirloom tomato seeds, like your grandmother’s china, are viewed as precious family treasures that have been passed from generation to generation.
 For an heirloom tomato to qualify for heirloom status it has to have been grown from seeds that are at least 50 years old.
 Newer genetic variations are classified as hybrids.